Bring the Petition Drive to Your Church

 Have any pastors endorsed this effort?

 Yes!
-Nearly 500 churches have already signed up to help gather signatures.
+More than 540 churches have already signed up to help gather signatures.
 Additionally, dozens of pastors from many denominations — including Catholic, Baptist, Nazarene, Assemblies of God, Calvary Chapel, and more — have added their names to our list of supporters.
 Click here to see the list of pastors who have endorsed this petition.

 Randy Alcorn, a former pastor and author of more than fifty books, has written a couple wonderful articles about our petition on the Eternal Perspectives Ministries website.